niczky12/niczky12/README.md

 ## I do these:
 - 👨‍👩‍👧‍👦  Raising kids and being a husband
-- 🖊️  Writing on Medium.
-See below, for latest posts
+- 🖊️  Writing on Medium
 - 📚  Learning Maths, ML and Computer Science in General
 - 🧑‍🔬  Working as a Data Scientist in AdTech